coderefinery/train-the-trainer/content/notes-archive.md

 - Relax, nothing else matters, live a life and have fun !
 If you obey all the rules you may end up missing all the fun.
 'The best way to predict your future is to create it.' - Abraham Lincoln :+1:

-### Day 3 - "About teaching and cool things we all would like to share"
+### Day 3 : sessiion 3 (27.08.24) - "About teaching and cool things we all would like to share"

 #### :calendar: Schedule